-Medical records are a critical service piece for both patients and providers.
+Medical records are a critical service piece for patients and providers.
 These records document the health, well-being, medical needs, plan of care, medical necessity and treatment(s) rendered for a patient during their time with a clinician or therapist.
-This information is frequently reviewed by internal and external medical professionals, patients, and third-party payers.
-Failure to document information correctly can not only be detrimental to a patient’s care, but it can greatly impact payment for services.
+This information is frequently reviewed by internal and external medical professionals, patients and third-party payers.
+Failure to document information correctly can not only be detrimental to a patient’s care but can also greatly impact payment for services.

-Depending on the specific medical field and payer parties involved, varying documentation requirements may exist.
-With this in mind, it is imperative to check your local, state, federal, and payer specific requirements before you begin completing paperwork.
-Being that documentation requirements are not all the same, the safest and most accurate option is to include as much information as possible, along with following stricter guidelines when given the option.
-ABA and behavioral health fields in the industry still allow for paper documentation to be submitted; however, keep in mind that electronic medical records are becoming the preferred method by payers, along with being the mandatory form of documentation for the medical industry at large.
+Documentation requirements vary depending on the specific medical field and payer parties involved.
+With this in mind, it is imperative to check your local, state, federal and payer-specific requirements before you begin completing paperwork.
+Given that documentation requirements are not all the same, the safest and most accurate option is to include as much information as possible and to follow stricter guidelines when given the option.
+ABA and behavioral health services in the industry still allow for the submission of paper documentation.
+However, keep in mind that payers are increasingly preferring electronic medical records as the mandatory form of documentation for the medical industry at large.

-ABA and behavioral health documentation typically include evidence of the assessment and diagnosis, the ongoing plan of care, and notes of patient progress.
-This documentation is typically comprised of several records that include session notes and/or progress notes that were taken during ABA consultations and the provision of services.
+ABA and behavioral health documentation normally include evidence of the assessment and diagnosis, the ongoing plan of care and notes of patient progress.
+This documentation typically comprises several records, which include session notes and/or progress notes that were taken during ABA consultations and the provision of services.

-Necessary elements to include in daily session notes:
+Necessary elements to include in daily session notes include:

 - Complete date of service (month, day, year)